linkangit/10x-Visium-HD-data-analysis/README.md

 ### 🔹 Visualizing Gene Expression and Cluster Annotations Side-by-Side

 In this step, we want to compare how **Leiden-based clusters** (unsupervised clustering) look against **manually annotated clusters** (based on tissue-specific marker genes).
 We’ll overlay both clusters on the tissue image alongside expression of marker genes (*Olfm1* and *Plp1*).

-This helps us **validate whether the automatic clusters correspond to known biology**.
+This helps us validate whether the automatic clusters correspond to known biology.

----

 ```python
 # --- Ensure required cluster columns exist ---